ky2710/javascript-allonge-six/myAllonge/markdown/main_2_objects.md

     betterQueue.pushTail('JavaScript');
     betterQueue.pullHead()
 ```
 We expect that JavaScript will invoke the functions we've bound to `pushTail` and `pullHead`, and automatically bind `betterQueue` to the name `this` within them.
-And indeed it does: Every time you invoke a function that is a member of an object, JavaScript binds that object to the name `this` in the environment of the function just as if it was an argument.[^this]
+And indeed it does: Every time you invoke a function that is a member of an object, JavaScript binds that object to the name `this` in the environment of the function just as if it was an argument.`1`

+>`1` JavaScript also does other things with `this` as well, but this is all we care about right now.

 Now, does this solve our original problem?
 Can we make copies of an object?
 Recall that the problem was that when we used a closure for private data, copying references to an object's functions meant that we were using functions that still referred to the original closure, and therefore shared the same private data.